jas7845/RITRacingHILTesting/testing/README.md

     parameters: gui/cmd comPort baud

 ## File format:
-file should be formatted as a list of tests.
+File should be formatted as a list of tests.
 Each test should have a new line.
 Comments in the file can be made on a new line indicated by "//".
 There must be a space between SET/CHK pin number and on/off

+There is also a comment for a delay which should be in between each line(?) this is indicated by //delay

 Example: